-THE HAGUE, Netherlands — 28 May 2019 — The Director-General of the Organisation for the Prohibition of Chemical Weapons (OPCW), H.E.
-Mr Fernando Arias, addressed policy-makers and other chemical demilitarisation professionals from around the world during an international chemical weapons destruction conference in London, United Kingdom, on 23 May.
+THE HAGUE, Netherlands–5 November 2021–The Director-General of the Organisation for the Prohibition of Chemical Weapons (OPCW), H.E.
+Mr Fernando Arias, on 2 November addressed policy makers and other chemical demilitarisation professionals from around the world during an online chemical weapons destruction conference organised by the United Kingdom’s Defence Science and Technology Laboratory.

-Since 1998, the Defence Science and Technology Laboratory, an agency of the Ministry of Defence of the United Kingdom, has organised annual chemical weapons demilitarisation conferences to bring together international experts to discuss issues relating to the destruction of chemical weapons and to improve international co-operation.
+Since 1998, the Defence Science and Technology Laboratory, an agency of the Ministry of Defence of the United Kingdom, has organised annual chemical weapons demilitarisation conferences (except 2020) to bring together international experts to discuss issues relating to the destruction of chemical weapons and to improve international cooperation.

 The gathering provides the opportunity to showcase the global progress in chemical weapon destruction and enables delegates to develop their knowledge and understanding with a common goal of a safer, cleaner world.

 This year’s event gathered representation from policy and decision makers across international organisations, UK government, the armed forces, industry, academia, as well as research and development establishments worldwide.

 As the implementing body for the Chemical Weapons Convention, the OPCW, with its 193 Member States, oversees the global endeavour to permanently eliminate chemical weapons.
 Since the Convention’s entry into force in 1997, it is the most successful disarmament treaty eliminating an entire class of weapons of mass destruction.

 Over 98% of all declared chemical weapon stockpiles have been destroyed under OPCW verification.
 For its extensive efforts in eliminating chemical weapons, the OPCW received the 2013 Nobel Peace Prize.